errotu/digital-vernisage/README.md

-# Digital Vernisage
+# Digital Vernissage
-Cordova / Phonegap App for a digital vernisage.
+Cordova / Phonegap App for a digital vernissage.
 Scan a QR Code and get the related information.
 This is currently an alpha version.

 ## Build & Run